 Study design: Literature Review (Narrative).

-Objective: To introduce the number one research priority for Degenerative Cervical Myelopathy (DCM): Raising Awareness.
+Objective: To introduce the number 10 research priority for Degenerative Cervical Myelopathy: Individualizing Surgery.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 License.